fbpx

 City Hall History

 Philly’s first City Hall was built during the time of William Penn and was located on 2nd Street.
 Its ground floor served as a jail.
-In 1791, the second City Hall, now known as Old City Hall, opened in a Federal-style red brick building which still stands today adjacent to Independence Hall.
+In 1791, the second City Hall, now known as Old City Hall, opened in a Federal-style red brick building, which still stands today adjacent to Independence Hall.
 During the 1790s, it served as the US.
 Supreme Court and is open to the public today.

 Old City Hall, Philadelphia’s first City Hall is adjacent to Independence Hall.
-Image: Antoine Taveneaux via Wikimedia Commons.

 As the City grew, so did its ambition.
 In 1870, voters selected City Hall’s current site at what is now Dilworth Plaza (formerly Penn Square) for what would be the largest City Hall in the nation.
 Designed in the Second-Empire Mode of French Renaissance Revival architectural style by architect John McArthur, Jr., construction began in 1872.